Caudillos de Chihuahua

-Caudillos de Chihuahua are an American football team based in Chihuahua City, Mexico.
+Caudillos de Chihuahua (English: Chihuahua Leaders) are an American football team based in Chihuahua City, Mexico.
 The Caudillos compete in the Liga de Fútbol Americano Profesional (LFA), the top American football league in Mexico.
 The team plays its home games at the Estadio Olímpico Universitario José Reyes Baeza.

 History

 The team was announced on 1 August 2019 by Jorge Ginther, team owner and president, as an expansion franchise of Fútbol Americano de México for the 2020 season.
 In the press conference Ginther also announce that the head coach would be Mauricio Balderrama and the team had no name yet, and it would be chosen by the fans by a Facebook poll.

 On 9 August, the team announced that the name chosen by the fans was Caudillos de Chihuahua.
 Also, the team announced that the fans would choose the team colors and logo.

 The first try out was in Chihuahua City and in the next months in the cities of Juárez in Chihuahua and El Paso in Texas.
 In November the team announced they would play his local games on the Estadio Olímpico Universitario José Reyes Baeza.